lucas-sachet/lucas-sachet/README.md

 <h2 align='center'> Hi there, I'm Lucas 👋 </h2>
 <p align="center">
   <br>
-  <samp>I'm a Full Stack developer and a enthusiastic about JavaScript technologies and their entire ecosystem.</samp>
+  <samp>I'm a Front-end developer and a enthusiastic about JavaScript technologies and their entire ecosystem.</samp>
   <br>

 </p>